 (b) for there to be a polling place in that ward that is open all the time between 8 a.m. and 6 p.m. on election day.

 4.63.
-Appointment of presiding and other officers
+Presiding and other officers, appointment of

 (1) The electoral officers appointed by the returning officer are to include a presiding officer and one or more other electoral officers for each polling place.